 As a group of friends discover plans for a time machine, they build it and use it to fix their problems and for personal gain.
-But as the future falls apart with disasters, and each of them disappear little by little, they must travel back to the past to make sure they never invent the machine or face the destruction of humanity.
+But as their future falls apart with disasters, and they come to realize the irreversible ripple effects caused by their time travels, they must decide to fix this once and for all.

 In one scene, one of the group is attempting to connect two power cables together in order to make the time travel machine work, but he states that they're not long enough and therefore don't reach.
 This is a possible nod to Back To The Future where Doc is trying to connect two power cables together but they don't reach because one is snagged on a tree branch.
 See more »

 The opening minutes of the movie are shown to be recorded on a mobile phone camera, and records the characters finding and activating their fathers handy-cam, yet in the closing minutes of the film this same scene is shown with the alternate time-line camera, which now has the mobile phone footage of the siblings finding the original camera.
 See more »

 Just watched this last night, and I have to say it is one of the worst time travel films I have seen.
 For starters, the writing is a joke, the whole plot is weak and lacks any logic or intelligence for a movie based on science!!
 It is not smart and is filled with stupid plot holes that are quite insulting to us movie lovers.
 A lazy work of writing here.